Walfrid, You’ll Never Walk Alone

 The Battle of Tours in 732 was a turning point in the wars against the Umayyad Caliphate.
 The Caliphate was one of the biggest empires in history, but it lost this battle.
 At the confluence of the rivers Clain and Vienne, the Franks, led by statesman majordomo Charles Martel, only just managed to defeat theContinue reading “Like Father, Unlike Son — Un Saint Frison en France”

 The heart of Western democracies is the joint assembly of Parliament, Cabinet, and High Councils of State.
 Its Celtic-Germanic origin is the thing, also called ting, ding, or þing in other writings.
 Today, national assemblies in Scandinavian countries still refer to this ancient tradition.
-For example, the parliaments of the Faroes Løgting, of Greenland Landsting,Continue reading “Well, the Thing Is…”
+For example, the parliaments of the Faroes Løgting, of Greenland Landsting,Continue reading “Well, the ‘Thing’ Is… Speaking From the Moral High Ground of Old”

-A Frontier Known as Watery Mess: the Coast of Flanders
+A Frontier Known as Watery Mess: The Coast of Flanders

 At the end of the eighth century, by decree of Charlemagne and under the supervision of the wise men Wlemar and Saxmund, the customary law of the Frisians was codified.
 It is called the Lex Frisionum.
 Its jurisdiction included the land between Flehum and Sincfalam, between the rivers Vlie and Sincfalam river.
-The River FlehumContinue reading “A Frontier Known as Watery Mess: the Coast of Flanders”
+The River FlehumContinue reading “A Frontier Known as Watery Mess: The Coast of Flanders”